Trinityweb3/Trinityweb3/README.md

 # Trinity

-Hey, there!
+🦀 Hey, there!

-- I'm a Rust developer, focused on blockchain and cryptography
+- I'm a Solana Rust developer, focused on building high-performance decentralized applications and secure cryptographic primitives.

 ## What I do
+- Solana program development: writing secure and optimized smart contracts using Anchor framework and native solana-sdk

 - Work with cryptography: I understand encryption, signatures, hash functions and etc.

-- Know how blockchains work: PoS, PoH, transactions, mempools and UTXOs

-- Continuouslu learning and diving deeper into smart contract development and low-level Web3 tech.
+- Cryptography: Deep understanding of Solana's programms architecture(PDA's, compute units), digital signatures (Ed25519, ECDSA)

+- Bots: Developing high-speed trading bots, MEV tools, and Telegram interfaces using teloxide

-- In crypto since 2023 - as a user and researcher, since 2025 as an influencer, and now a developer.
+- In crypto since 2023 - as a user and researcher, since 2025 as an influencer, and now a developer

 ## Tech Stack
-- **Languages & frameworks**: Rust, anchor, some JavaScript/TypeScript
+- **Languages & frameworks**: Rust, Python, Teloxide, Solana-sdk, Solana-client, Anchor
-- **Tools**: Git, Gnu/Linux CLI
+- **Tools**: Git, Gnu/Linux CLI, Helius RPC for Solana

 ## Get in touch
 - Telegram: